John II, Duke of Bourbon: Life

 John earned his nicknames "John the Good" and "The Scourge of the English" for his efforts in helping drive out the English from France.
+He commanded the victorious French army during the Battle of Formigny in 1450 and the Battle of Martignas in 1453.

 He was made constable of France in 1483 by his brother Peter and sister-in-law Anne, to neutralize him as a threat to their regency.

 In an effort to win discontented nobles back to his side, Louis XI of France made great efforts to give out magnificent gifts to certain individuals; John was a recipient of these overtures.
 According to contemporary chronicles, the King received John in Paris with "honours, caresses, pardon, and gifts; everything was lavished upon him".

 John is notable for making three brilliant alliances but leaving no legitimate issue.

-First Marriage
+First marriage

 In 1447, his father, the Duke of Bourbon, had John married to a daughter of Charles VII, King of France, Joan of Valois.
 They were duly married at the Château de Moulins.
 They had no surviving issue.